willyrgray/MgCaRB/README.md

 # MgCaRB
-MgCaRB is a tool to calculate temperature from planktic foraminiferal Mg/Ca, accounting for the influences of pH and salinity
+MgCaRB is a tool to calculate temperature from planktic foraminiferal Mg/Ca, accounting for the influences of pH and salinity.

 The key component of the MgCaRB script is that it iteratively solves Mg/Ca and either boron isotopes or atmospheric CO2 (using ice core data) for temperature and pH.
 The function MgCaRB.pCO2 is used when using pCO2, and the function MgCaRB.d11B is used for boron isotopes.